scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 Section 4.1.2.5 of {{RFC5280}} defines the `validity` field.
 In addition to this definition, the following constraints apply to SCION control-plane certificates:

 - All certificates MUST have a well-defined expiration date.
 SCION control-plane certificates that use the *99991231235959Z* generalized time value, instead of a well-defined expiration date, are not valid.
 SCION implementations MUST NOT create such certificates, and verifiers MUST error out when encountering such a certificate.
 - The validity period of a certificate is the period of time in between the values of the `notBefore` and `notAfter` attributes.
 For each control-plane certificate type, this validity period must have a specific maximum value.
-For more information, see the below sections describing the control-plane and voting certificates: [Control-Plane Root Certificate](#cp-root-cert), [Control-Plane CA Certificate](#cp-ca-cert), [Control-Plane AS Certificate](#cp-as-cert), and [Voting Certificates](#cp-voting-cert).
+For more information, see the following sections describing the control-plane and voting certificates:<br>[](#cp-root-cert), [](#cp-ca-cert), [](#cp-as-cert), and [](#cp-voting-cert).

 #### `subject` Field {#subject}

 The `subject` field defines the entity that owns the certificate.
-It is specified in the same way as the `issuer` field (see [`issuer` Field](#issuer)).
+It is specified in the same way as the `issuer` field (see [](#issuer)).
 All SCION control-plane certificates MUST have the `subject` field defined (with the same requirements as those for the `issuer` field).

 #### `subjectPublicKeyInfo` Field

 The `subjectPublicKeyInfo` field carries the public key of the subject (the entity that owns the certificate).
 It identifies which algorithm to use with the key.

-The SCION constraints in [`signature` Field](#certificate-signature) also apply here: The key must be a valid key for the selected curve, and the algorithm used must be included in the list of acceptable signature algorithms.
+The SCION constraints in [](#certificate-signature) also apply here: The key must be a valid key for the selected curve, and the algorithm used must be included in the list of acceptable signature algorithms.
 The list currently only contains the ECDSA signature algorithm (defined in [X.962](https://standards.globalspec.com/std/1955141/ansi-x9-62)).

 #### `issuerUniqueID` and `subjectUniqueID` Fields